Skip to content

 Using AI, vs. wiring AI in

-Both columns start the same way: a person and an AI assistant.
-The difference is what happens next.
+Both sides start the same: a person and an AI assistant.
+What happens next is the whole difference.

-On the right, an autonomous agent is given a key to email, calendars, deals, or money.
-That key is what we look at — and we set the agent up with its own identity before it turns.
+Use AI in your own work and it’s a clear go.
+Hand an agent a key to email, calendars, deals, or money, and that key is what we look at — set up with its own identity before it turns.

 Use · in your own work